 Canada is an ideal destination for business events in numerous innovative sectors.
 Click here

 Perched on the most easterly point in North America with its own time zone, Newfoundland and Labrador is a hub for ocean sciences, off-shore energy production, mining and harsh environment testing.
 A world leader in the growing global ocean economy, the region represents more than half of Canada's ocean industry.
-The province produces 80 percent of the country's offshore petroleum.
+In fact, the province produces 80 percent of the country's offshore petroleum.

-With an oceans sector workforce numbering 37,000, St. John's boasts some of Canada's most advanced ocean technology research facilities, including the world's largest flume tank and one of the longest ice tanks.
+St. John’s is also home to world-class oceans researchers, facilities and institutions.
+The city is home to the world’s largest flume tank and one of the longest ice tanks.
 Memorial University of Newfoundland, based in St. John's dedicates half its research budget to oceans.

 "We have a thriving cross-sectoral oceans industry community — ocean tech, capture fisheries, aquaculture, oil and gas — with firms competing with and surpassing global competitors."